|2015 League Information

 attest and date your scorecard.

-online (see instructions on the Home page of the website) within 3 days of
+or online (see instructions on the Home page of the website) or using

-play.
+the GHIN App.
 Failure to enter your scores into the GHIN system results

 in an inaccurate GHIN and Stableford points.
 If a player fails to input

 scores into the GHIN on a regular basis, the course pro may enter a

 default score of the course pro's determination on the player's behalf.
-This score may

 50 / 50 tickets to help support our league.